Henry Wise Jr.

-Henry A. Wise Jr. (August 3, 1920 – May 2, 2003)POW was an American physician and World War II Tuskegee Airman fighter pilot with the 99th Pursuit Squadron, 332nd Division.
+Henry A. Wise Jr. (May 26, 1920 – May 2, 2003)POW was an American physician and World War II Tuskegee Airman fighter pilot with the 99th Pursuit Squadron, 332nd Division.
 He was shot down over Romania and was a prisoner of war.
 After the war, he became the medical director at Bowie State University.

 Early life

-Wise was born in Cheriton, Virginia and he graduated from the all black private school, Virginia Union University.
+Wise was born in Cheriton, Virginia, and he graduated from the all black private school, Virginia Union University.

 Career

 From 1942 to 1946 served as a pilot in the Tuskegee Airmen.
-Wise's plane was shot down over Romania near the Polesti oilfields.
+Wise's plane was shot down over Romania near the Ploesti oilfields.
 He spent three months as a prisoner of war.